thmeitz/ksqldb-go/README.md

 ## Docker compose

-It contains the lateste versions of all products.
+It contains the latest versions of all products.

 - zookeeper (6.2.1)
 - schema-registry (6.2.1)